TMJ TherapyAn Overview

 - Sensitive teeth

-Dr. Ana Cheung and our dental associates help patients diagnosis and treat the underlying cause of TMJ disorders.
-We address the functional misalignment as well as the dental concerns caused by prolonged bite issues.
+Our dental care team in Sudbury can diagnose and treat the underlying cause of TMJ disorders.
+We address the functional misalignment, as well as the dental concerns caused by prolonged bite issues.
+Sometimes patients experience significant tooth wear as a result.
+We do our utmost diligence to diagnose and correct any effects that TMJ disorders leave behind.

 What causes TMJ?